Secure public access to your Synology?

 Of course, you can add extra security to your Synology account by using 2 step authentication, or first establishing connection to (preferably private) VPN connection.
 But even then … footprint of sensitive data you’re leaving behind you is just not worth it.

-To resolve this problem, you could get a self-signed SSL certificate, but whole process will cost you time and money.
+To resolve this problem, you could get a self-signed SSL/TLS certificate, but whole process will cost you time and money.
 But thanks to good people at Let’s Encrypt, this whole process now takes 15 minutes process and is free!

 There are couple of tutorials which cover this same topic, however reason why I wrote my own is because none of them worked for me.

 - Domain name with ability to update DNS records